amcl11/amcl11/README.md

 ## Hi there, I’m Andrew 👋

 ### About Me:
- - Ex Music Industry Exec with a passion for data and discovering data insights to drive businesses forward.
+ - Former music industry executive with a strong interest in data analysis and a dedication to uncovering insights that advance business objectives.
  - Recently completed Monash University's Data Analytics & Visualisation Bootcamp.
  - Continued learning via Dataquest.io and personal projects.